Zanduino/MCP7940/README.md

 <tr><td>AccessMemory.ino</td></tr>
 <tr><td></td></tr>
 </Table>

+## Documentation
+The library and example programs have Doxygen documentation, whose output can be found at [Doxygen Documentation](https://sv-zanshin.github.io/MCP7940/html/index.html)

 ## Supported Hardware [![Build Status](https://travis-ci.org/SV-Zanshin/MCP7940.svg?branch=master)](https://travis-ci.org/SV-Zanshin/MCP7940)
 The following configurations have been compiled and/or tested.
 [Travis-CI](https://travis-ci.org) is used for automated continuous integration and testing.